- General Model FAQs

 States should review both the requirements for model participation in the State RFA and the requirements for Cooperative Agreement funding in the NOFO.
 States can also use this time to coordinate with potential partner organizations, such as CBOs, treatment centers qualified to administer gene therapy for SCD, or academic institutions.

-CMS will be holding a webinar to provide an overview of the NOFO on Tuesday, September 24, 2024 at 2 p.m.
+CMS held a webinar to provide an overview of the NOFO on Tuesday, September 24, 2024 at 2 p.m.
 ET.
-Register to attend.
+Interested states can view the webinar slides (PDF), transcript (PDF), and recording (MP4).
 States can also stay informed about upcoming webinars and events hosted by CMS by joining the CGT Access Model listserv.

 For any questions, states can reach the CGT Access Model team at CGTModel@cms.hhs.gov.